Braedach/Wazuh-Project-LearningLab/README.md

 	systemctl restart wazuh-manager
 ```

 Append the following commands to the first file - alter the commands in the second file.
-Note the second file will overwrite on updates from apt
+Note the second file will overwrite on updates from apt - which is why it is required.

 ```shell
 	wazuh_command.remote_commands=1